vkrepkiy/vsc-text-tokenizer/README.md

 # Text Tokenizer (localization)

-This extension is developed to improve the process of replacing text parts with tokens (e.g. localization of hardcoded values) and to provide visual hints.
-To enable all features it's required to configure the extension.
+This extension is developed to improve the process of replacing text parts with tokens (e.g. localization).
+To enable all features (like inline hints or custom result generation) it's required to configure the extension.

 ## Usage example